desmos-labs/desmos/docs/developers/msgs/profiles/link-application.md

 # `MsgLinkApplication`
-This message allows you start the process that will verify an [application link](../../types/profiles/application-link.md) and add it to your Desmos profile.
+This message allows you to start the process that will verify an [application link](../../types/profiles/application-link.md) and add it to your Desmos profile.

 ## Structure